h2oai/h2o-3/h2o-docs/src/product/index.rst

 Additional Resources:

 - See how are customers are using H2O at https://www.h2o.ai/customers/.
-- Keep up to date with the H2O latest blogs at https://blog.h2o.ai/.
+- Keep up to date with the latest H2O blogs at https://www.h2o.ai/blog/.
 - Review projects, applications, research papers, tutorials, courses, and books that use H2O at https://github.com/h2oai/awesome-h2o.

 .. toctree::